ZombieNW/DeadSimpleCountServer/readme.md

 Fetching `http://url/get/namespace/key` will return how many times that endpoint has been requested WITHOUT increasing it by 1.

 ## Usage
-Clone it, change your port if needed, hey implement https if you want if I haven't yet.
-And just do the old
+Clone it, change your port if needed, added default.crt and default.key to /ssl/.
+And just do the old You must add the https certificate/key for it to work.
+Please report any issues.
 ```
 npm install
 npm run start